Disbursement to Balance

 Generate production keys

-Create your production private and public keys, follow this instruction: Authentication - Production Credential.Confirm UAT testing logs
+Create your production private and public keys, follow this instruction: Authentication - Production Credential.Complete your UAT testing checklist

-Confirm that you have completed all testing scenarios from our Merchant Portal.Fill go-live submission form
+Confirm that you have completed all testing scenarios from our Merchant Portal.Fill out your Production Submission form

 Follow the instructions inside our Merchant Portal to apply for production credentials.
 We will process your application in 1-2 days.Obtain production credentials